oliverfields/dun/README.md

 ### Bash completion

-Add the following to `.profile` or `.bashrc` to enable bash tab complete of arguments, statuses and tags.
+Add the following to `.bashrc` to enable bash tab complete of arguments, statuses and tags.

 ```
 _dun() {